 Diagonal Cutters vs Side Cutters

-Diagonal cutters or Dykes do much the same job as side cutters or angle cutters.
-The difference is in the design of the head and the resulting cuts.
+Diagonal cutters or Dykes are much the same as side cutters.
+In fact, the two terms are usually interchangeable.
+However, there is a slight difference in the design of the two types of cutting pliers.

-In jewelry-making is where the difference between diagonal cutting pliers and side cutting pliers matters the most.
-Since diagonal cutters cut straight through the material, they are preferred to side cutters because they do not leave sharp ends on jewelry wire.
-Sharp wire ends on jewelry can poke or scratch your skin or catch your clothes.
+For instance, in jewelry making, the difference between diagonal cutting pliers and side cutting pliers is visible.
+Diagonal cutters cut straight through the material leaving a flush-cut while side cutters leave a sharp end.
+This makes dikes more suitable for cutting jewelry because they do not leave sharp ends.
+Sharp wire ends on jewelry can be injurious.
+They can poke the skin or catch your clothes, and no one want’s that.

 What to consider when choosing the best diagonal or side cutters